sitedata/checklyhq.com/site/content/blog/zero-downtime-instance-upgrades-with-terraform.md

 1. A cron process pushes a check to an SQS queue.
 Each check is a JSON formatted message and represents one run for one check in a customer's account.
 2. Workers subscribe to a queue.
 There are 5 active workers per EC2 instance.
 The worker is a Node.js process in a Docker container.
-This is not a necessity, but makes deploying easier as you'll see in the next chapter.
+Docker is not a necessity, but makes deploying easier as you'll see in the next chapter.
 The worker uses the [SQS consumer library](https://github.com/bbc/sqs-consumer).
 When a job finishes, it calls a `done()` callback which deletes the message from the queue.
-3. If work is not finished successfully, the `done()` callback is never called.
+3. If work is not finished successfully, the `done()` callback is never called or is called with an error `done(err)`.
 This triggers SQS specific behaviour where the message becomes visible again in the queue and other workers can pick it up.
 This is key, as we are now free to kill a worker without missing any work.
 This is an SQS function but comes with almost any queueing platform.
 4. If work is finished successfully, the result is posted to another queue for processing and storage.